ChristianGoueguel/specProc/README.md

 <img src="man/figures/README-unnamed-chunk-20-1.png" width="90%" height="90%" />

-In fact, we should rather look at the Voigt profile, especially if we want to have an accurate measurement of the width of the emission lines.
+In fact, we should rather look at the Voigt profile, especially if we want to have an accurate measurement of the FWHM of the emission lines.
-In this case, the `wL` estimate provides the width of the spectral lines while the `wG` estimate provides the instrumental broadening.
+In this case, the `wL` estimate provides the FWHM of the spectral lines while the `wG` estimate provides the instrumental broadening.

 ``` r